suzannejmatthews/PDC-Unplugged/content/activities/StuffingEnvelopes.md

 ### Algorithms Topics

 * Apply Dependencies: Observe how dependencies constrain the execution order of subcomputations --- thereby lifting one from the limited domain of "embarrassing parallelism" to more complex computational structures

+* Know Notions from scheduling: Understand how to decompose a problem into tasks